how to not give up

 - why you can’t lose those last five pounds

 Spend a few minutes contemplating the answers to these mysteries and just watch your mind go bat-shit crazy.
-Self-shaming is just a glitch in the machine, my dear.
-Recognize it for what it is, and learn to overcome by managing your mind.
+Self-shaming is just a glitch in the machine, my dear. there is absolutely nothing wrong with you.
+You can do hard things.
+Recognize unconscious thoughts for what they are, and learn to overcome by managing your mind, and choosing better thoughts.

 Please share this post with a friend who might need a little support right now.